 Viva Viagem is also usable in all metro lines; suburban trains to and from Estoril, Cascais and Sintra; and ferry routes from Cacilhas, Trafaria/Porto Brandao, Seixal/Barreiro/Montijo.
 The card cannot be used in Aerobus and tourist routes (e.g. hop-on hop-off bus).

 Both variants of Viva Viagem cards, green and white, can be used in Lisbon.
 The only difference is that a white card, unlike a green one, is not valid on the public transport providers that operate south of the River Tejo.
 So, if you reach the Northern part with a white one, simply buy a separate return ticket from the bus driver to come back.

 What are the Ticket Rates/Load Options?

 Single ticket load options including Carris/Metro lines costs €1.50.
 This option is to pay for a strictly specific journey.
 Buy it if your trip consists of just that one journey on public transport in Lisbon.
 The ticket is also limited to one hour.

 The 1-day ticket that allows you to travel as much as you like for 24 hours costs €6.40 for Carris/Metro.
 If you add Transtejo ferries to Cacilhas to these two, it costs €9.55.
 Alternatively, you may add suburban train routes to Carris & Metro which makes the ticket €10.60.

 If you want more flexibility for sudden decisions, the zapping option allows for loading any amount that costs a minimum of €3 and multiples of €5 up to a balance of €40.
-With that way, you can pay separately for your journeys relying on the loaded credit.
+In that way, you can pay separately for your journeys relying on the loaded credit.
 Load with the amount you think you’ll need.
 The prices vary for each journey.